-Financial services as an industry is moving at warp speed to embrace psychology.
+BFinancial services as an industry is moving at warp speed to embrace psychology.
 The trick is that we have a definition problem when describing the field that encompasses the mind, behavior, and money.
 If you look at the media coverage of finance and psychology, most content focuses on cognitive errors in decision-making related to investments.
 In other words, most of the media and most financial services concentrate on behavioral finance.
-This focus is slowly broadening: there is much more to financial psychology.
+However, this focus is slowly broadening: there is much more to financial psychology.
 But, this still begs the question: what’s the difference between financial psychology and behavioral finance?
 Let’s take a look at each area and some examples to help differentiate the two.

 The American Psychological Association (APA) provides succinct definitions of both behavioral economics and behavioral finance: